 "I wanted to take a subject that was more diverse which is why I chose to do GCSE Music.
 It is a chance to look at something with a different perspective and is a nice contrast to the Science and Maths I take.
 The most enjoyable part of GCSE Music so far has been composing.
-I composed a piece for a string quartet in a minimalism style.
-I find performing the most challenging as I sometimes get nervous."
+I composed a piece for a string quartet in a minimalism style."

-Naomi Year 10
+Naomi Year 11